 Making Colorful Children's Birthday Gift Wrap

 Using a cute rubber stamp and then coloring in the shapes you can make really nice gift wrapping paper.
-This is a guide about making colorful children's birthday gift wrap
+This is a page about making colorful children's birthday gift wrap

 Turn unprinted newsprint paper into gift wrap for your children's gifts.
 This is such a fun project, there is no right or wrong!
 The kids can even help to make their own gift wrap and use it to cover birthday gifts for their friends.
 You only need a few simple supplies, but the end result will definitely make any gift stand out.
 I am sure the birthday boy or birthday girl will be gobsmacked when they receive a gift covered in this gift wrap!